 The chemical properties of soils change along the vertical profile (Rumpel and Kögel- Knabner, 2011; Vancampenhout et al., 2012).
 Most well-known are the decrease of C/N ratio, and the enrichment of 13C and 15N (Ehleringer et al., 2000; Nadelhoffer and Fry, 1988; Högberg, 1997).
 These gradients indicate a change from plant derived to more decomposed and microbial derived organic matter with depth (Rumpel et al., 2002; Rumpel and Kögel-Knabner, 2011; Baisden et al., 2002).
 It has been suggested that microbial residues are more effectively stabilized by organo-mineral interactions, which have been found to be an important mechanism in the deep soil (Rumpel et al., 2012).

 A distinct property of most soils is the decrease of radiocarbon (14C) activity with depth, indicating a higher average age of carbon since plant uptake from the atmosphere.
 Near the surface, average radiocarbon age is typically in the range of 1 to 100 yr, whereas in the deep soil ages of 10 000 yr or more are no exception (Mathieu et al. 2015; He et al. 2016; Lawrence et al. 2020) (Rumpel and Kögel-Knabner, 2011).
-Presumably, this age gradient is partially explained by slow downward transport of carbon fractions that are either very recalcitrant, or continually recycled by microbes (Elzein and Balesdent 1995); Kaiser and Kalbitz, 2012).
+Presumably, this age gradient is partially explained by slow downward transport of carbon fractions that are either very recalcitrant, or continually recycled by microbes and therefore energy-pool (Elzein and Balesdent 1995); Kaiser and Kalbitz, 2012).
 However, a more important cause may be decreasing average decomposition rates along the profile (Jenkinson and Coleman 2008; Koven et al. 2013) (Persson et al., 2000).
-The reason for this gradient is not fully understood yet.
+The reason for this gradient is not fully understood yet, and need to be explored (Guo et al., 2023).
 It may be caused by the selective preservation of recalcitrant compounds combined with downward transport (Elzein and Balesdent 1995).
 Also, the dominant source of organic matter in deep soils is root input, which is chemically more recalcitrant than aboveground litter (Rasse et al., 2005).

 Another cause of the decreasing decomposition rates with depth is the increased occurrence of certain stabilization mechanisms.
 Several studies have found that organic matter in subsoils is predominantly associated with minerals (Rumpel and Kögel- Knabner, 2011; Eusterhues et al., 2003) (Rasmussen et al. 2018) or occluded within aggregates (Moni et al., 2010).
 A further cause of stabilization in deep soil is physical disconnection between microbes and substrates (Don, Rödenbeck, and Gleixner 2013).
 Most microbial activity in deep soils is located in so-called hot spots: root and earthworm channels and preferential water flow paths (e.g. cracks).
 Organic matter outside of these zones may be stabilized due to spatial separation from decomposers (Chabbi et al., 2009).